 The Communication Research Center (CRC) is the College of Communication’s (COM’s) media research hub.
 Research is an integral part of faculty and student activities at Boston University.
 Researchers at COM use the most advanced theory and methods to examine communication phenomena.
 Addressing both theoretical and applied problems through a range of quantitative and qualitative perspectives, faculty and students engage in the most cutting-edge developments in communication research that provide an extraordinarily fertile ground for innovation and science.

-The Communication Research Center (CRC) was established in 1959 and reorganized in 1994.
+The CRC was established in 1959 and reorganized in 1994.
 The CRC pioneered the use of television as a research tool, conducting systematic analyses on the effects of television on children and measuring political opinions and voting intentions.
 This early beginning led the CRC to develop a specialty in survey research methodology.

-In 2011, the Dr. Melvin L. DeFleur Distinguished Lecture Series was established that annually invites two distinguished scholars from outside to share their outstanding scholarship, expertise, and experience with the BU community.
-In recognition of the pioneering and inspirational contributions of Dr. Melvin L. DeFleur to the field of mass communication research and his service as a venerable and inexhaustible member of COM’s CRC, the faculty members named this series in his honor.
+In 2011, the Dr. Melvin L. DeFleur Distinguished Lecture Series was established.
+Each year two distinguished scholars from outside of the university are invited to share their outstanding scholarship, expertise, and experience with the BU community.
+In recognition of the pioneering and inspirational contributions of Dr. Melvin L. DeFleur to the field of mass communication research and his service as a venerable and inexhaustible member of the CRC, the faculty members named this series in his honor.